jackweinbender/sweetpeonies.com/_posts/2012-02-25-setting-the-scene.markdown

 layout: post
 author: tiffany
 title: "Setting the Scene"
-assets: /assets/images2012-02-25setting-the-scene
+assets: /assets/images/2012-02-25-setting-the-scene/
 categories:
 - Events
-- flowers
-- in the garden
+- Flowers
+- In The Garden
-- photographs
+- Photographs
-- the farm
+- The Farm
+tags:
 ---

 I’ve realized over the past year that I am much better at capturing the small details of our farm workshops than I am at photographing the people involved.
 Perhaps it’s because the objects don’t move, or maybe it has to do with their vivid colors.
 Either way, I thought I would share a few of my favorite photos from last week’s cooking lesson and moss workshop.